 Everybody knows that if you’re a hunter, you’re never warm during duck hunting season.
 No matter how good of a caller you are, you won’t be able to shoot as many ducks as you’d like if you can’t hunt for long enough.
 Chest waders will allow you to stay immersed in waist-high water and still be warm, no matter how cold the water temperatures are.
 The best duck hunting waders will keep the cold water away from your skin and trap the warmth produced by your body within them, keeping you warm and comfortable for a long time, so you can continue hunting even when other people gave up.

 But did you know that you can use waders for more than one season if you store them properly?
 In the following article, we will explain how to care for your waders at the end of the hunting season so you will be able to use them for longer periods of time, and how to store them.
-We review the best selling waders in 2017 and show both their pros and their cons, so you can make your own decision on which is the right model for you.
-Don’t know how to choose the best wader model for your needs?
-Don’t worry!
-In the following article, we explain which are the most important features of duck hunting waders, and what you should look for when buying one.
+With our duck hunting wader reviews, you will see both their pros and their cons, so you can make your own decision on which is the right model for you.

 However, waders can also be used for different purposes besides hunting, so you might want to pick the best model for fly fishing or gathering shellfish, so make sure you read our comprehensive buying guide before you decide on buying a certain model.
 Some might be more suited for warm weather than others, and the traction different waders offer might vary, so picking the right one is very important.